Everyday Las Vegas

 BY MARIE ANDRUSEWICZ -- When speaking of certain city dwellers, the term “local” is often used pejoratively (as in yokel).

-"Everyday Las Vegas" author Rex Rowley grew up in Sin City, where he says the native vs. tourist divide is especially stark, and the word "local" is used frequently.
+Rex Rowley, author of “Everyday Las Vegas” grew up in Sin City, where he says the native vs. tourist divide is especially stark, and the word "local" is used frequently.
 But it doesn’t have the same negative connotation as it does in other tourist hubs.

 “Why is that word used more in Las Vegas than in Orlando or D.C., where there are also outsiders living there?” asks Rowley.
 He thinks it's because of the gambing, the glitz, and other factors that make the city "special."